-When a.
-Talos will post a reminder card to the team in your designed Talos Channel in Microsoft Teams to state that there’s a ticket that’s now past its SLA due time and needs to be attended to!
+When a ticket approaches SLA timings or goes over it’s SLA, Talos will post a reminder card to the team in your designated Talos Channel in Microsoft Teams to state that there’s a ticket that’s now past its SLA due time and needs to be attended to!

 Create the Workflow Rule for SLA Overdue

 Whenever a new ticket has been idle for too long Talos will notify your selected Teams channel again about the inactive ticket.

 - Login to Autotask and go to Admin -> Workflow Rules

 - Ensure you are on the Service Desk tab and click the New button

 - Give the Workflow a recognisable name.
 We recommend that any workflow that is interacting with a TRIBU product starts with TRIBU.

 - Fill out the description with something meaningful for quick reference

 - Tick on the ‘SLA: First Response Overdue’ option and set to 1 minute.
 In the example below we have set all forms of SLA Overdue items to 1 minute

 Note: You can set this to notify prior to the SLA due times using the other Workflow settings.